kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ## Overview

-In this article I would like to introduce the reader into the realms of cloud native technologies by showing how one can implement a fully custom operator using Go and Kubebuilder.
-While I don't consider myself an expert in this field during my internship at Cisco I think acquired enough knowledge to educate others on this matter and hopefully dissolve some misconceptions about its difficulty.
+In this article I would like to introduce the reader into the realms of cloud native technologies by showing how one can implement a fully custom operator using Go and Kubebuilder with a sprikle of React and lots of CLI tools for a fullstack experience.
+While I don't consider myself an expert in this field during my internship at Cisco I think acquired enough knowledge to show some useful things about this matter and hopefully dissolve some misconceptions about its difficulty.

 In order to make this guide more similar the process one would do in reality when meaningful work is needed I would like to concentrate on things that go a bit further than simply achieving a "hello world" type of result.
+In this writing we will create an operator that uses Grype to acquire the current state of security of our Kubernetes Cluster.

+The source code of the entire project is available on <https://github.com/kerezsiz42/scanner-operator2>.

 ## Containerization